Building blocks to a brighter future for Papua New Guinea local communities

 The company is investing in education through infrastructure projects, such as houses for teachers and classroom restorations.

 ExxonMobil PNG is also working with the Evangelical Church of PNG to rebuild several health centres that have been affected by the earthquake.
-This includes the Mananda sub health centre which was reopened in 2019, that can provide outpatient services, postnatal care and volunteering counselling among other vital services to the local community; and Para sub health centre with a new patient waiting area and improved housing for staff.
-Five new wards at Juni sub health centre is scheduled to be completed in late 2019.
+This includes the Mananda sub health centre, which was reopened in 2019, that can provide outpatient services, postnatal care, and volunteering counselling among other vital services to the local community, and Para sub health centre with a new patient waiting area and improved housing for staff.
+Five new wards at the Juni sub health centre are scheduled to be completed in late 2019.

 Papua New Guinea is full of deeply resilient people who have come together in this difficult time to support one another.
 It is the strength, compassion and enthusiasm that they have for their country which has been instrumental in rebuilding their community stronger than ever.

-ExxonMobil PNG is proud to helping create a brighter future for communities impacted by the earthquake.
+ExxonMobil PNG is proud to help create a brighter future for communities impacted by the earthquake.